lakshmialekhya406/LakshmiAlekhya-Demo-iOS/README.md

 </div>

 ## Features
-* Fetches holdings from API.
+* Fetch holdings from API.
 * Displays hldings in a list format.
 * Handles loading states and error messages gracefully.